The question was: do I have time…?

 So, to reflect on where we started.
 You haven't got the time to sign up?
 You haven't got the time not to.

-Samantha is a graduate from our 2017 cohort of Executive Educators: Leading Several Schools.
+Samantha is a graduate from our 2017 cohort of Executive Educators: Leading Several Schools, now Executive Leaders.
 This six-month programme builds the skills and knowledge needed to navigate the transition from headship to executive leadership of several (2+) schools.

-For MAT CEOs, we have Executive Educators: Building and Leading a Sustainable MAT, which focuses on the behaviours and mindset of a leader and provides the core technical skills to build a sustainable trust.
+For MAT CEOs, we have Trust Leaders, which focuses on the behaviours and mindset of a leader and provides the core technical skills to build a sustainable trust.

 If you would like more information about our executive leadership offer, please fill out this enquiry form and a member of our school partnerships team will get in touch.